simlar/simlar-server/README.md

 But after all this code runs in the simlar production environment.

-[Simlar](https://www.simlar.org) is a cross platform VoIP App aiming to make ZRTP encrypted calls easy.
+[Simlar](https://www.simlar.org) is a cross-platform VoIP App aiming to make ZRTP encrypted calls easy.

 <!--suppress HtmlUnknownAttribute -->
 <div id="screenshots" align="center">